rachvm/rachvm/README.md

 Currently, devloping my full-stack skills with School of Code.
 I started my coding journey with Python, and now developing these skills into Javascript and others.

-When I'm not at my keyboard, I enjoy the great outdoors and particularly enjoy white water kayaking, sea kayaking and hiking.
+When I'm not at my keyboard, I enjoy the great outdoors, particularly, white water kayaking, sea kayaking and hiking.

 <br />